pulibrary/bibdata/docs/indexing.md

 - as deploy user, in `/opt/marc_liberaton/current`
 - `$ SET_URL=http://lib-solr8-staging.princeton.edu:8983/solr/catalog-alma-staging-reindex RAILS_ENV=production bundle exec rake numismatics:index:full`
 - It will show a progress bar as it runs.
-Takes an hour or less.
+Takes an hour or two.